tonimelisma/mail/ARCHITECTURE.md

       new mail and other updates at user-defined intervals (e.g., every 15 minutes), ensuring battery efficiency.
 This performs delta synchronization for all relevant folders and enqueues body/attachment downloads based on preferences.
 3. **Foreground Sync & Activity-Driven Sync:**
-    * **Constant Polling (Key Folders):** When the app is in the foreground, the SyncEngine ensures frequent, short-interval polling (delta sync) for critical folders: Inbox, Drafts, and Outbox.
+    * **Sequential Key Folder Sync:** When the app is in the foreground or on specific triggers (like network reconnection), the SyncEngine ensures a sequential, chained sync for critical folders (Inbox, Drafts, Sent Items) to prevent API throttling.
     * **Folder Open Sync (Other Folders):** When a user opens any other folder, if the app is online and that folder's local data (based on lastSuccessfulSyncTimestamp) is older than 5 minutes ( configurable) and hasn't been recently checked by general foreground polling, the SyncEngine initiates a sync for that specific folder.
-    * **Individual Message Refresh:** When an individual email is opened for viewing, if online, the app automatically attempts to silently refresh that message's content (via `SyncEngine` enqueuing `SingleMessageSyncWorker`) if it's potentially stale (e.g., older than 5 minutes since last full sync or specific local criteria).
+    * **Individual Message Refresh:** When an individual email is opened for viewing, if online, the app automatically attempts to silently refresh that message's content (via `SyncEngine` enqueuing `SingleMessageSyncWorker`) if it's potentially stale (e.g., older than 5 minutes since last full sync or specific local criteria) and not already being downloaded.
     * **Pull-to-Refresh:** User-initiated pull-to-refresh on message lists triggers an immediate, high-priority sync request to the SyncEngine for the current folder.
 4. **Delta Synchronization:** All sync operations (after initial) aim to fetch only changes (new